mrjacobbloom/pattern-matcher.js/README.md

 - `Types.validate(term)` - make sure all the arguments' types line up with the Term's expected types.
 This is automatically called at the start of every `PatternMatcher` function as well.
-- `Types.any` - Symbol representing any type.
+- `Types.any` - Object representing any type.
 You'll probably want to use a supertype instead.
 - `Types.list(type, min=0, max=Infinity)` - Put
   this in any list of argument types, it means expect an array of that type